ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch11-2-explosions.md

 ### Update the particle configuration

-We need to update the particle confguration for our `particle_explosion` so that it will use `AtlasConfig` to make it use a texture to draw the particles instead of using the `ColorCurve`.
+We need to update the particle configuration for our `particle_explosion` so that it will use `AtlasConfig` to make it use a texture to draw the particles instead of using the `ColorCurve`.
 We also update the size and lifetime to work better with the graphics.

 The `AtlasConfig` describes the layout of the spritesheet when animating particles with a texture.
-The arguments to `new()` are `n` for columns, `m` for rows and a `range` for start and end index of the animation.
-Our spritesheet has five frames in a single row and we want to use them all for our animation, so we use the values `5`, `1` and the range `0..`.
+The arguments to `new()` are `n` for columns, `m` for rows, and a `range` for start and end index of the animation.
+Our spritesheet has five frames in a single row, and we want to use them all for our animation, so we use the values `5`, `1`, and the range `0..`.

 ```rust [hl,10,12,14]
 {{#include ../../my-game/examples/graphics-explosion.rs:emitterconfig}}